jeffscyberjournal/CTFbin/Steel_Mountain.md

 # Task one - Recon:
 ## Q1: Who is the employee of the month, hint is to use image reverse search.
-Answer Bill Harper.
+Answer: Bill Harper.
 This was quite evident from simply saving file with the default file name:
 BillHarper.png sort of gave it away.
-But if this was not the case use TinEye reverse Image search engine.
+But if this was not the case use TinEye reverse Image search engine provided more information.

-TinEye provides:
+## TinEye provides:
 31 results
 TinEye searched 82.6 billion images for: BillHarper.png First indexed by TinEye on December 5, 2015